 It’s been a long and boring day at home.
 Maybe it’s because there’s a heatwave going on outside and you’ve had it, or perhaps it happens to be an exceptionally cold winter day.
 Whatever the reason, you’ve spent the day browsing around for activities, cafes, restaurants, and sights in Korea that you are now eager to visit in person.
 All you need is someone to go with!
-The words ‘let’s go’ are at the tip of your tongue… when all of a sudden you realize you don’t know them correctly in Korean after all!
+The phrase ‘let’s go’ is at the tip of your tongue… when all of a sudden you realize you don’t know them correctly in Korean after all!

 ‘Let’s Go’ in Korean

 가자 (gaja) is how you most commonly say let’s go in Korean.
 Sweet and simple!
 However, bear in mind that this phrase is informal and should only be used with your friends or significant other.
-You’ll form this phrase simply by mixing the stem, 가 (ga), from the verb ‘to go’ 가다 (gada), with -자, the marker expressing suggestion.
+You’ll form this phrase simply by mixing the stem, 가 (ga), from the verb ‘to go’ 가다 (gada), with -자 (ja), the marker expressing suggestion.

 A word of caution about Romanization